-Yes, but on the downside - think about the following: You are unlikely to achieve competition between a number of buyers vying to buy your house.
-By using an agency there is more chance of achieving a premium over and above the commission with the competition.
+Yes, but on the downside – consider the following: You are unlikely to achieve competition between a number of buyers vying to buy your house.
+By using an agency there is more chance of completion and of achieving a premium over and above the commission.
 It is difficult to negotiate a sale that involves your property.
-Buyers are usually uncomfortable dealing directly with owners and you are also unlikely to place advertising in the full range of media that an agency uses and capture all potentials buyers.
+Buyers are usually uncomfortable dealing directly with owners, and you are also unlikely to place advertising in the full range of media that an agency uses to capture all potentials buyers.
 A good agent will minimise stress and is trained to cover all technical matters and obligations when selling a property.

 It is possible to use internet advertising only.
 We also often find buyers for properties with little or no advertising.
 In general, we advise clients to advertise in a range of media, so that they pick up all prospective buyers.
 Tommy’s passes on the saving made from bulk buying in paid media.
 These rates are considerably less than the standard rates available to consumers.

 At Tommy’s we have set fee guidelines.
 We are prepared to discuss our rates and find a mutually rewarding way of working together.
 It is at the negotiating table where Tommy’s agents can more than earn their fees.

 How a property is presented for sale does make a difference.
 First impressions count.
 It is a long-held view that a buyer can be lost within the first 30 seconds of viewing a property.
 Whilst wholesale renovations may cost more than a home seller can reasonably expect to recover, cosmetic improvements to both the home and the grounds can be time and money well spent.
 Repainting and papering can enhance a property.
 If this is being done for the purpose of selling, then choose colours wisely.
 Decluttering can also help to make a home look more spacious.
 The layout of furniture and hiring or borrowing extra furniture can make it look more inviting.